Before I Fall (2017)

 Although somewhat stereotypical, the remainder of the key players are portrayed wonderfully by the support cast.
 Halston Sage, Paper Towns (2015), brings delicacy and likability to Lindsay, the ringleader of the all-girl posse, a character that’s typically one-note.
 With her sparkling personality and on-screen charisma, Sage’s presence alleviates some of Lindsay’s nastiness, with the screenplay attempting to reveal her more vulnerable side.
 Using bullying as a shield to hide her own flaws and imperfections, it’s eventually revealed that Lindsay’s mistreatment of others doesn’t stem from sheer maliciousness, but rather, from her own deep seeded insecurities — a rarity in a narrative of this ilk.
 Elsewhere, Logan Miller, Scouts Guide to the Zombie Apocalypse (2015), brings depth and sincerity to Kent McFuller, an unconfident guy who’d been openly crushing on Samantha since elementary school, the pair having been childhood friends back in their youth.
 Lastly, Elena Kampouris, My Big Fat Greek Wedding 2 (2016), hits all the right notes as ostracized teen Juliet, a passive adolescent victim driven to the point of suicide.

 Another notch on filmmaker Russo-Young’s cinematic belt, Before I Fall — having premiered at Sundance earlier this year — is destined to strike a chord with its core audience while working as a worthy distraction for everyone else, the flick elevated by its rich visuals and A-grade direction and performances.
 Honest, thoughtful and, above all, vastly entertaining, Before I Fall endeavors to illustrate the importance of forgiveness and compassion without ever being preachy or feeling overly schmaltzy, the film an emotion-fueled celebration of life and how we should strive to live it.
-With a gripping and nervy final act that’s sure to hit you like a deer in the headlights, this high-concept ditty is certainly worthy of ‘repeat’ viewings — and this coming from a thirtysomething male critic.
+With a nervy (rather touching) final act that’s sure to hit you like a deer in the headlights, this high-concept ditty is certainly worthy of ‘repeat’ viewings — and this coming from a thirtysomething male critic.

 3.5 / 5 – Great